SModelS/smodels/docs/manual/source/Installation.rst

 Installation on SL5 and similar distributions
 ---------------------------------------------

-In some distributions like SL5, the python default version may be smaller than 2.6.
-In these cases, ``virtualenv`` has to be set up for a python version >=         2.6.
-E.g. for python 2.6, do ``virtualenv --python=python2.6 <envname>``,            and modify by hand the first line in the executable from ``#!/usr/bin/env python`` to ``#!/usr/bin/env python2.6``.
+In some distributions like SL5, the Python default version may be smaller than 2.6.
+In these cases, ``virtualenv`` has to be set up for a Python version >=         2.6.
+E.g. for Python 2.6, do ``virtualenv --python=python2.6 <envname>``,            and modify by hand the first line in the executable from ``#!/usr/bin/env python`` to ``#!/usr/bin/env python2.6``.
 Then perform the steps listed under ``Installation on SL6``.